Otha Turner

 Today, Panola County is a vibrant community with a mix of agricultural, manufacturing, and service-based industries.
 The county's rich history is preserved through various historical sites and museums, contributing to the unique cultural heritage of the area.

-This timeline provides a condensed summary of the historical journey of Panola County, Mississippi.
+This timeline provides a concise overview of the key events in the history of Panola County, Mississippi.

 • 1836 - Panola County is formed from lands ceded by the Chickasaw Nation.